junior-devleague/compliment-generator/README.md

 ### Prerequesites

-- Bascic knowledge of functions
+- Basic knowledge of functions
 - Basic knowledge of arrays
 - Knowledge of Math.floor && Math.random
 ### Requirements

 - Sublime Text
-- A create mind
+- A creative mind
 ### Upon completing this project, students should understand:

 - Functions